Mentioned below are the prerequisites for JEE Mains

 The JEE Advanced exam consists of two papers of 3 hours each and is conducted on the same day in the morning and evening slots.

+Both paper 1 and paper 2 consists of 3 separate sections of Physics, Chemistry, and Mathematics.
+The questions paper is set in both English and Hindi.
+The candidates have to specify the language of the question paper at the time of online registration for JEE Advanced.
 Both the papers are objective type (multiple choice) and numerical answer type questions for which the answers are marked on an Optical Response Sheet (ORS).
 The JEE paper is designed to test the intellectual capacity, interpretation and critical ability of candidates.
 There is negative marking for each wrong answer.

 JEE Advanced Syllabus

 The syllabus for the JEE Advanced exam is consists of Physics, Chemistry, and Mathematics and a minimum score of 70 each in each section is necessary to be amongst the top rank holders.